- Support Us

 Celebrating Engineers Week

-The Science Museum of Minnesota is delighted to work with the Minnesota Chapter of the Society of Women Engineers for our 8th annual kick-off to National Engineers Week (February 16 – 22, 2014).
+The Science Museum of Minnesota is delighted to work with the Minnesota Chapter of the Society of Women Engineers for the annual kick-off to National Engineers Week (February 22 – 28, 2015).

-This year, engineers from around the twin cities and volunteers from the Science Museum will help young visitors with up to 5 experiments.
-Youth can earn a certificate of completion if they complete all the experiments provided in addition to taking home most of the things they make.
+This year, engineers from around the Twin Cities and volunteers from the Science Museum will help young visitors with up to 5 experiments.

 Spark (Electrical Engineering) - Steady Hands